 English Language Requirements

-Applicants whose first language is not English, must provide official proof of English language proficiency.
+Applicants whose first language is not English, and do not hold dual-citizenship with the U.S., must provide official proof of English language proficiency.
 Students are encouraged to register for exams as early as possible and re-take exams if needed; multiple exam reports may be submitted.
 The following are acceptable forms of documentation:

 Test of English as a Foreign Language (TOEFL): Internet-based test score: 79 Written-based test score: 550 Computer-based test score: 213